OneAddictions/Skids-list/README.md

 "UnknownMyName" - skids firefly/verus.

-"Rowin" - read for your self https://gyazo.com/38a6d15a98771cee9b1ca59cd0f55a3a .

-"ImDora" - Used to skid shit but is a g now.

 "Funkemunky" - Bullshits a lot, makes an anticheat that is complete shit, skidded janitor.

 "CuzImYeti" - Steals practice/hcf cores and claims it as his own. (legit always needs help)

 "RealDev" - Trys to code but never closes GitHub.

-SERVERS:

-"Rengo" - Skidded from bunch of anticheats to make there anticheat.

-"PvpTemple" - Uses MMC core & plugins.

-"ViperMC" - Renames Sloth.